Performance Analysis of Single-Antenna Fluid Antenna Systems via Extreme Value Theory: Performance Evaluation Using the GEV Distribution

-To further verify the superiority of the proposed GEV distribution fitting method, we compare the performance evaluation results using the fitted GEV distribution with that in existing research in terms of the approximated OPs and the elapsed times for computing OPs, as listed in TABLE \ref{tab:time}.
+To further verify the superiority of the proposed GEV distribution fitting method, we compare the performance evaluation results using the fitted GEV distribution with that in existing research in terms of the approximate OPs and the elapsed times for computing OPs, as listed in TABLE \ref{tab:time}.

 Fig.~\ref{fig:op-compare-vs-snr} presents the OPs obtained from different methods under two sets of parameters $N$ and $W$, with ${\gamma _{{\rm{th}}}} = 10$ dB.
 The Monte-Carlo simulations (marked as ``Sim") are used as a benchmark to evaluate the accuracy of the obtained OPs using various methods.
 Several observations can be made.
 First, our proposed GEV distribution fitting method using the obtained parameter expressions (marked as ``The GEV fitting") yields satisfactory accuracy of the OPs under both parameter settings.
 Second, the reference correlation model \cite{9264694} and the equally correlated model \cite{wong2022closed} significantly underestimate the OPs of FAS.
 Third, the two-stage approximation method under the fully correlated model \cite{10103838} provides reasonably accurate OP for $N=10,W=0.5$, but underestimates the OP for $N=15,W=4$.
 Fourth, the block-diagonal correlation model \cite{10623405} gives accurate OP for $N=15,W=4$ but this is no longer the case for $N=10,W=0.5$.
-Additionally, the Gaussian copula method \cite{10678877} has high accuracy for $N=10,W=0.5$, but shows significant deviations from the Monte Carlo results for the case $N=15,W=4$, confirming its inaccuracy in sparse port deployments as reported in \cite{11023237,145278}.
+Additionally, the Gaussian copula method \cite{10678877} has high accuracy for $N=10,W=0.5$, but shows significant deviations from the Monte-Carlo results for the case $N=15,W=4$, confirming its inaccuracy in sparse port deployments as reported in \cite{11023237,11230883}.
+For the FAS channel approximation in \cite{10924151}, although this approach offers extremely low computational complexity, its accuracy degrades noticeably in dense deployment.
 As for the finite series expression \cite{10130117} and matrix approximation \cite{11023237} methods, they produce accurate OPs for very small port numbers (i.e., $N=2,3$), but their computational time increases dramatically for larger $N$, and therefore their OP results are not shown in Fig.~\ref{fig:op-compare-vs-snr}.
 From the above observations, we can conclude that existing methods only achieve reasonable accuracy of OP under specific parameter settings, whereas our proposed GEV distribution fitting consistently provides accurate OPs.

 Moreover, we analyze the computational complexity of each method.
 TABLE \ref{tab:time} summarizes the runtime of various methods under the two system settings used in Fig.~\ref{fig:op-compare-vs-snr}.
 It can be seen that our proposed method has the shortest runtime among all of the methods.
 Although the reference correlation model \cite{9264694}, the equally correlated model \cite{wong2022closed}, and the block-diagonal correlation model \cite{10623405} also have relatively short runtimes, the accuracy of OP is insufficient.
 Notably, the Gaussian copula method \cite{10678877} and the two-stage approximation method under the fully correlated model \cite{10103838} require considerably more time, and the finite series expression \cite{10130117} and the matrix approximation \cite{11023237} methods are even more time-consuming.
 Therefore, our proposed GEV distribution fitting achieves a favorable balance between accuracy and computational complexity, providing a fast, precise method for evaluating the FAS performance.